Wildlander-mod/wildlander-mod.github.io/2-RecommendedReading/7-An-Introduction-to-wildlander.md

 For new players I say this Wildlander is intended to be a challenging experience, with several new mechanics which cannot be turned off or bypassed (low quality bows breaking for example).
 For completely new players who have never played a requiem based list before I say this.

+{: .highlight }
->``` Imagine you, having just finished high school are magically picked up and dropped into skyrim.
+> Imagine you, having just finished high school are magically picked up and dropped into skyrim.
 You find at your feet a weapon, maybe some armor, a potion and a day's supply of food - that's how you start wildlander.
 You don't have a clue how to use the weapon, wear the armor, cast a spell, mix a potion or even something as simple as making a fire.
 You need to learn how to do everything.
-Waving a sword around at a wolf like a madman is only going to give you a sore arm and the wolf some lunch. ```
+Waving a sword around at a wolf like a madman is only going to give you a sore arm and the wolf some lunch.

 So the basic "rules"